oshaf23/Data201/README.md

 # Data201
-All my projects that I worked on for my Python Class in Laguardia's contuing Education: Data Analytics Program
+All my projects that I worked on for my Python Class in Laguardia's Contuing Education: Data Analytics Program